vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 it periodically as described in (#sec_caching).
 The client then authenticates the chain using a pre-configured DNSSEC trust anchor.

-In the absense of TLSA records, this extension conveys the required authenticated denial of existence.
+In the absence of TLSA records, this extension conveys the required authenticated denial of existence.
 Such proofs are needed to securely signal that specified TLSA records are not available so that TLS clients can safely fall back to WebPKI based authentication if